-- Appropriate elements of the E-safety policy will be shared with pupils. - E-safety posters (Think then click or tap) will be posted nearby to where computers or mobile devices may be used. - Pupils will be informed that network and Internet use will be monitored. - Curriculum opportunities to gain awareness of E-safety issues and how best to deal with them will be provided for pupils.
+- Appropriate elements of the E-safety policy will be shared with pupils. - E-safety posters will be posted nearby to where computers or mobile devices may be used. - Pupils will be informed that network and Internet use will be monitored. - Curriculum opportunities to gain awareness of E-safety issues and how best to deal with them will be provided for pupils.